 The Privacy, Data Protection and Cybersecurity Law Review: Turkey

 The protection of personal data is recognised as a fundamental right under Article 20(3) of the Constitution of the Republic of Turkey2 as of its amendment in 2010.
 Since the aforementioned Article requires that the principles and procedures regarding the protection of personal data shall be laid down in law; the constitutional guarantee for the protection of personal data is intended to manage the processing of personal data on a regulatory level.
-In this respect, Law on the Protection of Personal Data No. 6698 (the DP Law), which constitutes the main legislative instrument that specifies the principles and procedures concerning the processing and protection of personal data, has been published in the Official Gazette on 7 April 2016 and is in effect as of this date.
+In this respect, the Law on the Protection of Personal Data No. 6698 (the DP Law), which constitutes the main legislative instrument that specifies the principles and procedures concerning the processing and protection of personal data, has been published in the Official Gazette on 7 April 2016 and is in effect as of this date.

-The data protection authority established by the DP Law, the Personal Data Protection Board (the Board), is currently active and has been regularly publishing secondary legislation of the DP Law as well as principle decisions and guidance documents concerning the application of the DP Law.
+The data protection authority established by the DP Law, the Personal Data Protection Board (the Board), is currently active and has been publishing secondary legislation of the DP Law as well as principle decisions and guidance documents concerning the application of the DP Law.
 Additionally, certain sector-specific data protection rules are scattered under sector-specific laws.
 For example, there are certain additional data protection related provisions provided under the Banking Law for financial services and these are enforced by the Turkish banking authority, the Banking Regulation and Supervision Agency.

 With regard to cybersecurity, the relevant legislation is still evolving.
 Cybersecurity rules are not consolidated under one legislative instrument but rather scattered under different sector-specific regulations.
 Entities practising in critical sectors such as telecommunications, energy, banking and finance, and insurance are generally subjected to cybersecurity or information-security requirements.
 However, recently enacted legislation demonstrates the sensitivity that is being shown by the government regarding cybersecurity, which we expect to become an even more important topic for Turkey in the near future.